zackees/esp32-v51-inmp441/README.md

 This test shows how the IS2 doesn't wake from sleep.

   * Activate the VSCode serial monitor to the ESP32 to check std::cout output.
-  * During the test, hold down the user button for a number of seconds
+  * During the test, hold down the user button for a number of seconds.
-  * Eventually you hit the low power test, keep holding the button
+  * Eventually you hit the low power test, keep holding the button.
-  * Low power will enter then the microphone will be checked
+  * Low power will enter then the microphone will be checked for 300 ms.
-  * Example output (see below)
+  * Example output (see below).

 #### Example output